2021 Annual Report on Internal Complaint Handling

 External complaint handling

-If the person submitting a complaint disagrees with how the complaint has been handled, they have the option of submitting the complaint to an ombudsman.
-Every municipality is required to establish an ombudsman (Article 9:18 of the General Administrative Law Act and Article 81p of the Municipalities Act).
-The municipality of West Maas en Waal has a local ombudsman, Ms. M.J. van Dasselaar, and a deputy ombudsman, Ms. S. Stokman-Prins.
+If the complainant disagrees with the handling of the complaint, there is the option to submit the complaint to an ombudsman facility.
+Every municipality is obliged to establish an ombudsman facility (Article 9:18 of the General Administrative Law Act and Article 81p of the Municipalities Act).
+The municipality of West Maas en Waal has a local ombudsman, Ms. M.J. van Dasselaar, and a deputy ombudsman, Ms. S. Stokman - Prins.

-Incidentally, complaints must first be dealt with internally before anyone can submit a complaint to the ombudsman.
+Please note that complaints must first be addressed internally before anyone can file a complaint with the ombudsman.
 The ombudsman is required to report on his activities for the year 2020.
-You can read about this in a separate annual report, which is available at the same time.
+You can read this report in a separate annual report, which is being provided to you at the same time.

 Complaints received over the past four reporting years: